Poliisikoirien erikoiskoulutus sisältö englanti

 Police dog special training

 After basic training, police dogs are trained in one special area: searching for narcotics or explosives, searching for bodies or searching for flammable liquids.

 Additionally, we train specialist dogs that only work within their own specialization, not as patrol dogs.
-Specialist dogs specialize in searching for narcotics or explosives, searching for bodies, searching for money or aiding in fire investigations.
+Specialist dogs specialize in searching for narcotics or explosives, searching for bodies, searching for money, searching for semen or aiding in fire investigations.

 During training, we teach the dog not to touch what it finds and to alert searchers by sitting or lying down, barking, standing still or using some other sign that its handler understands.